MegAnthonyKeogh/store/README.md

 Now we need to make our Products POCO In a new project called StoreLib.Entities.
 This is where we will store the shape our objects.
 This is a C# Class Project.
 We are simply setting shape so that the each product row from SQL will transition nicely into our C# program.
 Make sure all of the fields in the POCO are spelled correctly and have the correct type to correspond to SQL.
 Add this point, I also added a 'photos' folder to my main project (the one that's listed in bold font).
 In this folder I added the images that will be use in my project.
 Your file path needs to match the file path you have stored in SQL so your program knows where to look for the image and thus it is able to display it to the user.
 Make sure your StoreDC has a reference to your StoreLib.Entities.
 Otherwise, it will not know to look there for the Product POCO.

-Here is the code and comments for this method in StoreDc. // signifies a comment.
+Below is the code and comments for this method in StoreDc.
-There's a few things to keep in mind:
+But, there's a few things to keep in mind:
+* // signifies a comment.
 * Now that we have a method, we need to update our interface with this new method or our project won't compile.
+        * And all we have to do is add, ` Task<Product[]> GetProductsAsync();` to the interface.
-So this means, you need to a.) add a reference to the StoreLib.Entities to get the Product POCO and b.) write just the method on the interface. and that's simply adding ` Task<Product[]> GetProductsAsync();` to the interface.
+* Add a reference to the StoreLib.Entities to get the Product POCO **below is the code and comments for the StoreDc **
-StoreDC code below:
 `   public async Task<Product[]> GetProductsAsync()
         {
             var sqlConn = new SqlConnection(_connStr);